-- 8.3.1 Site preparation and other silviculture activities must follow the same AOP conditions and ground rule standards which apply to timber operations (i.e. stream crossing requirements, watercourse buffers, and tree/understorey retention,). - 8.3.2 Herbicide, pesticide and fungicide use shall be performed in accordance with Alberta requirements. - 8.3.3 Planting boxes shall be disposed of within 12 months of completion of harvesting activities (clock start after skid clearance) and are to be removed to an appropriate disposal facility if ground access exists or the block does not contain any debris piles.
+- 8.3.1 Site preparation and other silviculture activities must follow the same AOP conditions and ground rule standards which apply to timber operations (i.e. stream crossing requirements, watercourse buffers, tree/understorey retention, and Forest Soils Conservation Guidelines). - 8.3.2 Herbicide, pesticide and fungicide use shall be performed in accordance with Alberta requirements. - 8.3.3 Site preparation equipment shall be cleaned and free of restricted and noxious weed seed or plant parts before entry into the working area or before mobilizing between projects according to Directive 2001-06. - 8.3.4 Planting boxes shall be disposed of within 24 months of logging (skid clearance) and are to be removed to an appropriate disposal facility if ground access exists or the block does not contain any debris piles.
 If ground access does not exist, boxes may be securely placed within existing debris piles for disposal by burning.
-All plastic shall be removed from boxes and disposed of at an approved waste disposal site prior to burning. - 8.3.4 Site preparation creating linear disturbance patterns shall be oriented to minimize channelling of water downslope and to ensure sediment is not directly entering watercourses.
+All plastic shall be removed from boxes and disposed of at an approved waste disposal site prior to burning. - 8.3.5 Site preparation creating linear disturbance patterns shall be oriented to minimize channelling of water downslope and to ensure sediment is not directly entering watercourses.